adrianstevens/Xamarin-Forms/DrumPad/readme.md

 Native mobile music app, including audio playback, shared wave files in the PCL, and intuitive UI, including nested layouts and Xamarin.Forms animations.

 To see DrumPad in action and learn how to start building native apps, sign up for our free "Xamarin University Presents" Webinar series.
 Register now https://www.xamarin.com/webinars

+If you want to add cross-platform audio to your Xamarin application, check out the SimpleAudioPlayer nuget plugin: https://www.nuget.org/packages/Xam.Plugin.SimpleAudioPlayer/